Vansh-Baghel/React_Things/Notes/React_Notes.md

 * When we want to connect two sibling components , then we find a common file to connect the two files .
 * We use the data from that common file which acts as middle file between the two.
 * This helps us to maintain small components of a big file.

+## Wrapper
+* We can create a file as wrapper class of any name which will only contain the **props.children** and nothing else.
+* Through this we can use adjacent wrapper classes .
+* Otherwise without this we couldn't have used adjacent wrapper classes.